Unity Test Framework Tutorial (Unity 2022.3)

 A note on the different kind of tests

 If you’re not familiar with testing, you might start with Unit Testing.
 But there are many more types of tests.
-Integration tests, and performance tests are a few for example.
+Integration tests, end-to-end tests, or performance tests are a few more examples.

 If you want to learn more about this you can refer to the following links: